dsilletti/osx-wifi-location-changer/README.md

 LOCATION_AUTOMATIC="Automatic"  #Automatic location in case of no match, should be "Automatic", check with scselect command from CLI
 ```

-**Note:** Ensure you use the exact names as they appear under "Location" in OSX's System Preferences -> Network
+**Note:** Ensure you use the exact names as they appear usign the command scselect from CLI:
-or use the CLI:
 ```bash
 $ scselect
 Defined sets include: (* == current set)